krancour/brignext/PROPOSAL.md

 * [Issue #340](https://github.com/brigadecore/brigade/issues/340)

-### Resilient Workflows
+### Retriable Workflows

-Support for "resilient" worklows-- ones that can be retried after a failure and resume where they left off _without re-executing jobs that have already succeeded--_ has been a popular feature request.
+Support for workflows that can be retried after a failure and resume where they left off _without re-executing jobs that have already succeeded--_ has been a popular feature request.
 Under the Brigade 1.x architecture, implementing this had not been deemed feasible, however, the author wishes to revisit this feature request if new architecture can improve its tenability.

 Refer to:

 * [Issue #369](https://github.com/brigadecore/brigade/issues/369)
 * [Issue #995](https://github.com/brigadecore/brigade/issues/995)

-### Philosophical Issues
+### Philosophical Pivots

-Our final section outlining the motivations driving Brigade 2.0 tackles two purlely philosophical course corrections.
+Our final section outlining the motivations driving Brigade 2.0 tackles two purely philosophical course corrections.

 First, Brigade currently refers to individual executions of user-defined workflows as "builds."
 This is a misnomer which the maintainers collectively regret, as it strongly suggests that Brigade is a CI platform, which it is _not_ even if it _is_ often used to implement CI workflows.
-Equally regretable is that the term "build" has too often been used synonamously with "event."
+Equally regrettable is that the term "build" has too often been used synonymously with "event."
 The author proposes to strike "build" from Brigade's lexicon entirely and speak more generically, only in terms of events, each of which has a worker that _handles_ it.